 Each MRE contains everything you need for one meal.

-Typically, this includes an entrée, side dish, crackers, and spread, dessert, candy and hot drinks (e.g., instant coffee, milk powder, and sugar) and some snacks or candy.
+This typically includes an entrée, side dish, crackers, spread, dessert, candy, hot drinks (e.g., instant coffee, milk powder, and sugar), and snacks or candy.

-They may also include a spoon or spork, napkin, and a flameless heater, for warming up your entrée.
+They may also include a spoon or spork, a napkin, and a flameless heater for warming up your entrée.

-Military MREs contain around 1,250 calories, though civilian equivalents are sometimes a little less.
-Three meals a day would still provide you with more calories than most people will need.
+Military MREs contain around 1,250 calories, though civilian equivalents are sometimes slightly less.
+Three meals a day would still give you more calories than most people need.

 Making Sense of MRE Date Stamps